Mortichar/semi-modify-game-speed/README.md

 * AutoEat will now cycle through equipped foods (credit rebelEpik)
 * getBankQty function updated for efficiency (credit rebelEpik)
 * AutoReplant disabled by default as suggested by Rickardo
+* AutoFish is now fully automated: it will find max XP fish and stop chasing chests when using fishing potions.

 ***